RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

    As described in [How to define credentials in jenkins](#how-to-define-credentials-in-jenkins)
 2. Need to define an environment variable named 'AWS_PROFILE' with some profile name. it should be done in agent configuration or if running the pipeline on jenkins master, go to Manage Jenkins->Configure System
-   ->search for global properties->check environment variables checkbox or if check, add new environment variable
+   ->search for global properties->check environment variables checkbox or if check, add new environment variable with the following details:
 ```properties
 Name=AWS_PROFILE
 Value=profileName